thomas-touhey/cahute/docs/internals/links.rst

     to work:

     * It detects available USB devices using :c:func:`cahute_detect_usb`.
+      It only picks USB devices matching the provided filter(s) which, if non-zero, act as an accepted device type mask, i.e.:

+      * If :c:macro:`CAHUTE_USB_FILTER_CAS300` is set, devices identifying as a Classpad 300 / 330 (+) are accepted;
+      * If :c:macro:`CAHUTE_USB_FILTER_SEVEN` is set, devices identifying as a Protocol 7.00 / Protocol 7.00 Screenstreaming device are accepted;
+      * If :c:macro:`CAHUTE_USB_FILTER_UMS` is set, devices identifying as an USB Mass Storage speaking calculator are accepted.

-      If it finds none, it sleeps and retries until it has no attempts left.
+      If this function finds no matching devices, it sleeps and retries until it has no attempts left.
 If it finds multiple, it fails with error :c:macro:`CAHUTE_ERROR_TOO_MANY`.
     * It opens the found USB device using :c:func:`cahute_open_usb_link`.